willis240/willis240.github.io/README.md

 - Figured out the problem with nmap.py: Naming it nmap.py caused it to conflict with the module python-nmap.
 Changed its name to port_check.py and that fixed the problem.
 - Changed settings in the "Testing nmap" dashboard in Grafana; It now successfully receives the data from port_check.py

+#### July 15

+- Fixed the timestamp issue that ping.py had (w/ Arsh's help)
+- Changed 'ping.py' to 'ping_test.py' and 'MySeries' to 'pings'

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.